Rbho10/CITS3403_PROJECT/README.md

 7. Create an empty `.env` file in the project's root directory.
 8. In the `.env` file, paste the line `OPENAI_API_KEY=sk-...{your api key}`.
 Also,create a `SECRET_KEY={your secret key}` for taking user input through flask-WTF forms.
 After these two variables have been inserted, save the file.
 The `python-dotenv` that has been installed in your virtual environment will automatically treat this as environment variables of the os and will then be used in the respective python codes (i.e. generate_insights.py, addSession.html).
 9. Run the application: `flask run`.
 This will only work if you set up the `FLASK_APP` environment variable to point to your flask application instance.

+Note: Sometimes running this the first or second time may result in an error.
+To fix this, simply close all terminal then create a new one and follow the instructions again from accessing the virtual environment and adding the respective environment variables (step 3).

 **Testing 5 Unit Tests and 5 Selenium Tests.**
 1. Make sure that the flask environment is set to `export FLASK_ENV=testing` for this testing purpose.